-Seafood Processors must meet the following regulatory requirements:
+Seafood Processors must meet regulatory requirements for:

-- construction and equipment requirements;
+- construction and equipment;

-- food safety and sanitation requirements;
+- food safety and sanitation;

-- processing requirements;
+- processing;

-- requirement to ensure safe food;
+- ensuring safe food;

-- requirement to report unsafe food; and
+- reporting unsafe food; and

-- record-keeping and reporting requirements.
+- record-keeping and reporting.

 Fish Receivers

 This licence is required by any person who operates a:

 - shore-based facility for the purposes of receiving fish directly from a commercially licensed fisher or a licensed packing vessel; - vehicle for the purposes of receiving fish directly from a commercially licensed fisher or a licensed packing vessel; or - vessel for the purposes of receiving fish directly from a commercially licensed fisher or a licensed packing vessel that does not hold a federal commercial fishing or packing licence.